Nursing

 NUR 221 : Advanced Evidence Based Clinical Reasoning

 This course provides students with opportunities to demonstrate graduate competencies through didactic and preceptorship experiences necessary to transition to the profession of nursing.
-Content in nursing and health care domains includes management of care, professionalism, and healthcare delivery system.
+Course content in nursing and health care domains includes management of care, professionalism, and healthcare delivery systems which emphasizes preparation for NCLEX-RN.

 Credits